 After a stimulating day of SfN presentations, come and socialize with your colleagues and meet new people interested in the areas of neuroscience related to the control of eating and drinking.
 Whether you are an established investigator, a student, or a postdoc, if you are interested in the science of Ingestive behavior and related areas of neuroscience, then you should join this social.
 Plan to attend, mix, mingle, and take the opportunity to establish new connections and collaborations while relaxing at the Ingestive Behavior Social.

-Co-Chair: Partha Mitra
+Co-Chairs: Partha Mitra

 Guests: Erika Sasaki, Nicholas Priebe, James Bourne, Angela Roberts